 Bruce Power believes in being an active partner within our community and supports initiatives that focus on health and wellness, youth development, minimizing environmental impacts and engaging our employees more fully in the important mission of community citizenship.

 Each year, proposals can be submitted online between June 1 and September 30 for consideration for the upcoming calendar year.
+Funding decisions for each calendar year will be communicated by the end of March.
 You can submit an application here.

 MULTI-YEAR COMMITMENT TO HEALTH AND WELLNESS

 In 2018, Bruce Power announced it was planning its giving program over a four to five-year period, from 2019-23, based on feedback from charitable and volunteer organizations so they could better plan over the long term.

 Understanding the need for organizations to plan, about 85 per cent of our annual budget has been allocated through this period, with a significant long-term commitment to health care, mental health and education initiatives in our region.
 These were all formally applied for by the requested deadline of Sept.
 30, 2018, and reviewed and approved by the company’s CSR Committee

 Health and Wellness – To promote safety awareness, safety programs, health issues and concerns.
 Focus areas include community and workplace safety initiatives, injury prevention, family shelters, and health and human service organizations near the Bruce Power site.

 Youth Development – To promote programs that broaden opportunities and strengthen skills in areas such as engineering, science and technology as well as education and training.

 Community & Employee Engagement – To support organizations and causes in the communities where staff live and work.
 Helping employees become personally involved in community projects and events like food banks, health organizations, arts and cultural groups.

 SPECIAL FOCUS AREAS